Survey on the Evaluation of Generative Models in Music: Challenges and future work

 Given these potential validity issues with subjective evaluation of system output, objective evaluation remains a viable choice to complement listening studies.
-With objective evaluation, however, there are other validity concerns.
-Some of these concerns start with the data and its characteristics: is the sample size large enough, does the data reflect the targeted homogeneity or heterogeneity, are there confounding characteristics in the data that complicate drawing conclusions, etc. Another concern is how meaningful the used metrics are, i.e., whether the objective metrics properly represent the evaluation target or whether differences in evaluation results are perceptually relevant or not.
-Even if some metrics prove to be relevant, individual metrics or criteria are usually insufficient to provide a broader assessment; \citet{theis_note_2016} rightly note that ``Good performance with respect to one criterion (...) need not imply good performance with respect to the other criteria.''
+With objective evaluation, however, there are other validity concerns. \strikethrough{Some of t}\alex{T}hese concerns \alex{often} start with the data and its characteristics: Is the sample size \strikethrough{large enough}\alex{sufficient?} Do the data reflect the targeted homogeneity or heterogeneity?
+Are there confounding characteristics in the data that complicate drawing conclusions?
+Another concern is the \alex{validity of the chosen metrics --- do they meaningfully}\strikethrough{how meaningful the used metrics are, i.e., whether the objective metrics properly} represent the evaluation target\alex{, and are observed} \strikethrough{or whether } differences in evaluation results perceptually \alex{significant}\strikethrough{relevant or not.}?
+Even if some metrics prove to be relevant, individual metrics or criteria \strikethrough{are usually insufficient to provide a broader assessment}\alex{provide sufficient breadth for comprehensive evaluation}; \citet{theis_note_2016} rightly note that ``Good performance with respect to one criterion (...) need not imply good performance with respect to the other criteria.''
 Note that even when targeting very specific criteria (e.g., complexity), subjective impressions might be better predictors of responses than objective measures \cite{hargreaves_experimental_2010}.
 For that reason, it might make more sense to use subjective impressions of criteria (rated by the listener) as predictors of the overall judgments of aesthetic value \cite{juslin_aesthetic_2023}.

 For evaluating user interaction with generative systems using HCI approaches, the main challenge is to balance the ecological validity of the evaluation (how realistic is the study setting) and the generalizability of the results of the study.
 For example, ``in-the-wild'' studies give in-depth insights into how generative music is used in real-world places of music making such as performances on stage or music making at home, but the findings are tied to the study's cultural context and individual musicians making it hard to generalize from the results.
 Certain protocols such as ``think-aloud'' also affect ecological validity because subjects tend not to speak aloud about their thought processes when making music.
 Likewise, the ``Wizard of Oz'' protocol has poor ecological validity as understanding how people interact with pretend AI tools can be different to how these systems work once actually deployed.